 It’s a naturally-occurring gas emitted by the soil in many locales and has been linked to higher incidence of cancer.
 Radon seeps up into houses and may accumulate to unhealthy levels.
 Home test kits are available to test for radon.
-If a positive tests shows presence of radon, measures can be take to prevent infiltration/accumulation of the gas.
+If a positive test shows the presence of radon, measures can be taken to prevent infiltration/accumulation of the gas.

-For more ways to keep air pollutants from accumulating inside your house, contact Sherlock Heating & Air Conditioning.
+For more ways to keep air pollutants from accumulating inside your house, contact Sherlock Plumbing, Heating & Air.

 Our goal is to help educate our customers in the greater San Diego and San Marcos, California area about energy and home comfort issues (specific to HVAC systems).